software-mansion/radon-ide/packages/docs/docs/guides/activation-manual.md

 ### Retrieving your license key

-Once you are logged in to the customer portal, you can get your license key on the **Manage subscription** page by clicking on the tree-dot menu and either coping the key to the clipboard, or revealing it and coping it your self.
+Once you are logged in to the customer portal, you can get your license key on the **Manage subscription** page by clicking on the tree-dot menu and either coping the key to the clipboard, or revealing it and coping it yourself.

 <img width="400" src="/img/docs/customer_portal_retrieve_license.png" className="shadow-image"/>